ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

 The corresponding dynamic structure factors are obtained by performing the Fourier transformation defined in Eq. :math:numref:`pfx61`.

+**Static Structure Factor (S(q)):**
-This equation defines the static structure factor (S(q)) as an integral involving the dynamic structure factor and the coherent intermediate scattering function at zero time delay (t = 0).
+An important quantity describing structural properties of liquids is the static structure factor, which is defined above.
+(S(q)) as an integral involving the dynamic structure factor and the coherent intermediate scattering function at zero time delay (t = 0).

 .. math::
    :label: pfx73

    {\text{S}(q)\doteq{\int\limits_{- \infty}^{+ \infty}{d\omega}}\text{S}_{\mathit{coh}}\left( {q,\omega} \right)\text{F}_{\mathit{coh}}\left( {q,0} \right).}

+**Classical Framework and Corrections:**
 In the classical framework the intermediate scattering functions are interpreted as classical time correlation functions.
 The position operators are replaced by time-dependent vector functions and quantum